-You can configure 7750 SR-Series routers to use local, Remote Authentication Dial In User Service (RADIUS), or Terminal Access Controller Access Control System Plus (TACACS+) security to validate users who attempt to access the router by console, Telnet, or FTP.
+You can configure routers to use local, Remote Authentication Dial In User Service (RADIUS), or Terminal Access Controller Access Control System Plus (TACACS+) security to validate users who attempt to access the router by console, Telnet, or FTP.
 You can select the authentication order which determines the authentication method to try first, second, and third.

-7750 SR OS supports the following security features:
+The router supports the following security features: